Skip to content

 Options:

-• --include-ignored: Include git-ignored files in the scan (by default, gitignored files are skipped)
+• --include-ignored: Include git-ignored files in the scan (ignored when explicit paths are provided)

 • --install-hook: Set up varlock scan as a git pre-commit hook